Raise your hand if you’ve ever felt personally victimized by a dish of wet and spongy stuffing sitting across from you at the holiday dinner table?

 - Fall Shredded Brussels Sprouts Salad

-Gluten Free Stuffing with Sausage and Parmesan is exploding with fall flavor!
-This simple side dish is a must have for your holiday dinner table.
+Gluten Free Stuffing is a simple yet flavor-packed side dish that's a must-have for your holiday dinner table.
+Nobody would ever guess it's gluten free!

 - 18oz loaf gluten free white bread, sliced into 1/2" cubes (I like Canyon Bakehouse Mountain White)